Resources for GreenThumb Community Gardeners

 - How the garden group handles conflicts and disputes

-Before contacting your Outreach Coordinator, we recommend that you 1) attend the Organizing for Garden Success workshop series and 2) work with your garden group to complete the Bylaws Worksheet, available in five languages:
+Before contacting your Outreach Coordinator, we recommend that you 1) attend the Organizing for Garden Success workshop series and 2) work with your garden group to complete the checklist in the 2021 Bylaws Requirements.

 You may also use the GreenThumb Bylaws Template.
 We expect that garden groups who choose to use the Template will complete it as a group and collectively sign the last page.